hashhavoc/teller/README.md

 ### Dependencies

-You will need to install some packages on linux to handle the build process:
+You will need to install some packages on linux to handle the build process: This is needed for the clipboard functionality.

 ```sh
 sudo apt-get install libx11-dev